FrankensteinVariorum/collationWorkspace/collationChunks/C24/output/Readme.md

 # 4-18-2023

-- [] **MS Snag:** "My Health" may not align properly in the MS compared to other versions
+- [] **MS Snag:** "My Health" may not align properly in the MS compared to other versions ** Dr. B to fix this manually: the MS witness has the phrase, "my health ... which had hitherto declined" as a second token AFTEr the long token we placed re composing a female.**
+- [] **Fix Manually:** MS "My Health"
 ```
 <app>
 		<rdgGrp n="['my']">